geneinmylife/GLP1R-self-harm/README.md

-# Effect of GLP1R siganlling and self-harm using Mendelian randomization
+# The association of GLP1R activity with the risk of self-harm behaviours: a population-based study applying Mendelian randomization principles

 In this study, we estimated the effect of GLP1R signalling on self-harm outcomes using Mendelian randomization (MR), colocalization and polygenic score association.
 The results highlight that the weight loss effect of GLP1R signalling was likely to increase the risk of self-harm behaviours and raised concern about mental health safety of using GLP1R agonists for weight control, potentially with higher risk in women.